httpie/cli/README.rst

                             Type to application/x-www-form-urlencoded, if not
                             specified.
       --traceback           Print exception traceback should one occur.
-      --pretty, -p          If stdout is a terminal, the response is prettified by default (colorized and indented if it is JSON).
+      --pretty              If stdout is a terminal, the response is prettified by default (colorized and indented if it is JSON).
 This flag ensures prettifying even when stdout is redirected.
       --ugly, -u            Do not prettify the response.
+      --print OUTPUT_OPTIONS, -p OUTPUT_OPTIONS
+                            String specifying what should the output contain.
+"H" stands for request headers and "B" for request body.
+                            "h" stands for response headers and "b" for response body.
+Defaults to "hb" which means that the whole response (headers and body) is printed.
       --headers, -t         Print only the response headers.
+It's a shortcut for --print=h.
       --body, -b            Print only the response body.
+It's a shortcut for --print=b.
       --style STYLE, -s STYLE
                             Output coloring style, one of autumn, borland, bw, colorful, default, emacs, friendly, fruity, manni,